What Should be Included in a Living Trust?

 Many people assume that once they sign the trust documents at their attorney’s office, they are ready to roll.
 Setting up a trust, however, is only half of the solution.
 For a revocable living trust to take effect, it should be funded by transferring certain assets into the trust.
 Often people fund a living trust with real estate, financial accounts, life insurance, annuity certificates, personal property, business interests, and other assets.
 The most notable types are outlined below:

 Real Estate.
 Many people wonder whether it is a good idea to place their house in a trust.
 Considering that your home is potentially one of your largest assets owned, living trusts can be especially beneficial for transferring real estate quickly.
-Additionally, they help avoid the hassle of separate probate proceedings for land, commercial properties, and homes that are owned out of state or held in different counties.
-Any property with a mortgage, however, would require refinancing into the name of the trust and some lenders may be reluctant to do this.
+Additionally, they help avoid the hassle of separate probate proceedings for land, commercial properties, and second homes that are owned out of state or held in different counties.
+Any property with a mortgage, however, would require retitling into the name of the trust and some lenders may be reluctant to do this.

 Financial Accounts.
 There are several types of financial assets that can be owned by a trust including:

-- Bonds and stock certificates
+- Physical bonds and stock certificates

 - Shareholders stock from closely held corporations